rapid7/insightconnect-plugins/plugins/automox/help.md

 #### Get Device by Hostname

-Find an Automox device by hostname
+This action is used to find an Automox device by hostname

 ##### Input